zandax online course logo

 1. Know your audience

-In general, it's best to stick to black, grey, or navy blue business suits, for both men and women.
+In business, it's best to stick to black, grey, or navy blue business suits, for both men and women.
 And although it's not necessary for your clothes to be designer wear, always make sure that they are of high quality, well-tailored, and (more importantly) clean.

 2. Tailor your outfit to your environment